medialab/exp-ai/README.md

 npm run deploy
 ```

-If you modify data (e.g. contents) through the web interface and want to publish it, you can just update your local copy on the repo and redeploy :
+If you modify data (e.g. contents) through the web interface and want to publish your changes on github pages, you can just update your local copy on the repository and redeploy :

 ```
 git pull